babylonhealth/multiverse/README.md

 This is a basic prototype implementation of probabilistic programming MultiVerse for performing counterfactual inference using importance sampling.

-Note that currently only one inference request at a time per Python interpret (process) is supported.
+Note that currently only one inference request at a time per Python interpreter (process) is supported.

 # Paper